AudreyPoinsot/academic_website/index.md

 ## News

+- **[June-Sept.
+2024]** Research visitor in the <a href="https://causalai.net/">Causal Artifical Intelligence Lab</a> of the Department of Computer Science of Columbia University, New York
 - **[Jan.
 2024]** Presenting at <a href="https://www.sfds.asso.fr/fr/jeunes_statisticiens/manifestations/journees_ysp/564-accueil_ysp/">Young Statisticians and Probabilists Day 2024</a>
 - **[Sept.
 2023]** Attending the school <a href="https://quarter-on-causality.github.io/tools/">"Tools for Causality"</a>
 - **[July 2023]** Created a Hackathon, <em>"Estimating Marketing Uplifts as Heterogeneous Treatment Effects with Meta-Learners"</em>, for the <a href="https://quarter-on-causality.github.io/seme/">"Study week Causal Inference for Industry"</a> at University Paris Saclay, <a href="https://audreypoinsot.github.io/academic_website/assets/files/challenge_Ekimetrics_study_week_causality.pdf">subject</a>